jasonhemann/21FA-CS4400/syllabus.md

 I do not permit electronic video and/or audio recording of class without prior permission.
 Unless the student obtains permission from the instructor electronic video and/or audio recording of class is prohibited.
-If permission is granted, any distribution of the recording is prohibited.
+If you receive permission, any distribution of the recording is prohibited.
 Students with specific electronic recording accommodations authorized by the [DRC](academic-accommodations) do not require instructor permission; however, the instructor must be